You may be able discuss choices of anaesthesia and post-op pain relief with your anaesthetist

 After surgery you’ll be given pain relief prescribed by your anaesthetist.
 By enabling you to move and breathe without too much discomfort, good pain relief can help reduce your risk of complications.

-Patient controlled analgesia is often used in the first day or so.
-This is an opiate drug delivered through a cannula into a vein.
+Patient controlled analgesia (PCA) is often used in the first day or so.
+This comprises an opioid drug delivered through a cannula into a vein.
 You can control the amount of pain relief you receive by pressing a button.

 Injections of pain relieving medication can be delivered by cannula or into a muscle.